openzfsonosx/zfs/README.markdown

   https://github.com/openzfsonosx/zfs/issues?state=open

-Please repository directories "spl" and "zfs" next to each other, on the same level.
+Place repository directories "spl" and "zfs" next to each other, on the same level.

 ```